 These Ayurvedic herbs can be consumed upon consultation with Ayurvedic doctor, who can advise you on specific dosage and directions.

-Ayurvedic herbs for hirsutism provide an effective way to naturally balance hormones, flush excess androgens and reduce inflammation of the skin.
+Ayurvedic herbs for hirsutism in women provide an effective way to naturally balance hormones, flush excess androgens and reduce inflammation of the skin.

 Amla is useful for its detoxifying qualities.
 It also works well to reduce cholesterol levels.